mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 In the real world, when painting or drawing, you don't just use one tool.
-You use pencils, erasers, paintbrushes, different types of paint, inks, crayons, etcetera.
-All these have different ways of making marks.
+You use pencils, erasers, paintbrushes, different types of paint, inks, crayons, etc. All these have different ways of making marks.

 In a digital program like Krita you have something similar.
 We call this a brush engine.
-And much like how cars have different engines that give different feels when driving, or how pencils make distinctly different marks than rollerbal pens, different brush engines have totally different feels.
+And much like how cars have different engines that give different feels when driving, or how pencils make distinctly different marks than rollerball pens, different brush engines have totally different feels.

 The brush engines have a lot of different settings as well.
 So, you can